NHOrus/neuroi-quest/thread2/turn5.md

 - *To go boldly where pretty much every other Neuroi has gone before!:* Viable space craft just moved waaaay up on your priority list.
 - *Maus Trap:* Figure out what you can about these Super-Heavy Tanks, they nearly cost you the battle of Berlin.
 - *Espionage Action Get!:* You need to dedicate more to espionage.
 - *All Hail The Dice Gods!:* While they are captive, you have seen several humans praying to various deities for aid in some circumstances.
-You wonder, perhaps some study on this could help you gain this "Divine Favour"?
+You wonder, perhaps some study on this could help you gain this "`Divine Favour`"?
 - *Male Bullshit! magic meets girl bullshit! magic:* It's time to crack the mystery of male and female AE users.
 FOR SCIENCE!
 - *Write In:* ???